christianhelle/christianhelle.github.io/_posts/2024/2024-02-28-atc-cosmos-eventstore-cqrs.md

 ### Commands

-Commands always come in two parts, a command and a command handler.
+Commands always come in two parts, a Command and a Command Handler.
 To implement a command, we extend `CommandBase<EventStreamId>`

 ```csharp
 public record CreateCommand(string Id, string Name, string Address)